SurajMazar/postgres-kafka/README.md

 # Installation

 1. Clone the repo
-2. Create a .env file in bpth root folder and node-app folder (refer to the .env.template file)
+2. Create a .env file in both the root folder and the node-app folder (refer to the .env.template file).
-2. Run
+2. Run the command:
  ```
  docker compose up
  ```
- 3. After that go to the postgres container
+ 3.After that, go to the Postgres container by running:

  ```
  docker exec -it postgres bash
  ```

- 4. Access postgres via  terminal and create a database customers
+ 4. Access Postgres via terminal and create a database called customers

  ```
  psql -U postgres
  Create database customers (id serial PRIMARY, name VARCHAR ( 50 ) NULL);
  ```

- 5. Also the debezium server is running at port 9090 of your local system. we have a config file to inform debezium about the database we are monitoring
+ 5. The Debezium server is running at port 9090 of your local system.
+We have a config file to inform Debezium about the database we are monitoring (refer to pg-source-config.json).
-  (refer to  pg-source-config.json)

-  6. We send a post request to our local debezium server with this file
+ 6. Send a POST request to your local Debezium server with this file using the command
   ```
   curl -i -X POST -H "Accept:application/json" -H "Content-Type:application/json" localhost:9090/connectors/ -d @pg-source-config.json
   ```
-  It will create a topic in kafka as well

-  You can see the list of connectors also by a get request on 9090
+  This will create a topic in Kafka as well.
+You can also see the list of connectors by using a GET request on 9090:

   ```
   curl -H "Accept:application/json" localhost:9090/connectors